-Enjoy smooth, creamy scalloped potatoes without the gluten.
+Enjoy smooth, creamy gluten free scalloped potatoes!
 Well-seasoned white sauce flows between soft, thin layers of cooked potato and onion.
-Top the whole thing off with lots of melted, gooey cheese and a sprinkling of paprika.
+Top the whole thing with lots of gooey, melted cheese and a sprinkling of paprika.

-This recipe is my adaptation of the best scalloped potato recipe I have ever found!
-It's the one I have made for my family and friends for years.
-I got the amazing recipe from a friend and for decades followed its handwritten instructions in my book of favourite standbys.
-In more recent years, I've converted the recipe to be gluten free, and the results are just as wonderful.
+This recipe is my gluten free adaptation of the best scalloped potato recipe I have ever found!
+It's the amazing recipe I have made for my family and friends for years but without the gluten.
+I got the original one from a friend and for decades followed its handwritten instructions in my book of favourite standbys.

 Melt the butter.